krmnino/LightweightTaskScheduler/README.md

 - `check output <task_name>`: Displays output of a specific task.
 - `dump output <task_name>`: Generates output dump file from specified task name.
 - `dump outputs <name1, name2, ...>`: Generates output dump files from specified list of task names.
+- `dump events`: Generates a dump file containing all events recorded in the scheduler.
 - `help`: Displays usage for all verbs.
 - `help check`: Displays usage for the `check` verb only.
 - `help remove`: Displays usage for the `remove` verb only.